Mambises: Background

 The mambí soldiers made up most of the National Army of Liberation and were the key soldiers responsible for the success of the Cuban liberation wars.
-They consisted of Cubans from all social classes including free black people, slaves, and mulattos.
-It is thought that about 92-95% of the black population fought as mambises in both the Ten Years' War and War of Independence.
-During the Ten Years' War the slaves were promised their freedom if they assisted the Creoles in the fight against the Spanish.
+They consisted of Cubans from all social classes including white Cubans, free black people, slaves, and mulattos.
+During the Ten Years' War, slaves were promised their freedom if they assisted the Creoles in the fight against the Spanish.
 The freeing of slaves to help fight was started by Carlos Manuel de Céspedes.
 At the end of the war, even though independence from Spain was not achieved, Spain agreed to honor the freeing of the slaves who had fought against them.

 The mambí forces were made up of volunteers who mostly had no military training and banded together in loose groups who acted independently to attack the Spanish troops during the Ten Years' War.
-Even with these limitations, the mambises made up for it with their cunning, fierceness, and bravery.
 It is estimated that 8,000 poorly armed and underfed mambises inflicted close to 20,000 casualties on the well-trained Spanish soldiers during the Ten Years' War.

 Similarly, by the end of the War of Independence the National Army of Liberation numbered nearly 50,000 of which only about 25,000 were armed.
 The leaders, having learnt from previous mistakes, had organized the army into “6 corps with 14 divisions, 34 brigades, 50 regiments of infantry and 34 cavalry.”
-Even though, once again, they were limited on resources, their bravery and cunning made it possible to inflicting 71,000 casualties* out of the 250,000 Spanish troops sent to the island.
+Even though, once again, they were limited on resources, they possibly inflicted 71,000 casualties out of the 250,000 Spanish troops sent to the island.